tylerhiggins/project4-cs460/issues.md

 - [20] hidden files (such as .hidden.txt) don't get copied and may not get restored
 - [21] error, files with no permissions (chmod 000 file.txt) exit the program early
 - [22] clean up extra messages
+- [23] fix issue where it is unable to copy some files, problem is at line 509
+- [24] test project on the school lx server
+- [25] make sure DEBUG is off, run `make zip`, and submit!

 ## Completed Tests ##
 - [t2] Test backing up large files, csv, and image files